Find a Therapist for Grief in Harrisonburg

 Remote only

 Christy Hofsess is a Psychologist in undefined, undefined and has been in practice for 4 years.
-They treat Grief & Loss, Premarital Issues, Pregnancy/Loss of Pregnancy.
+They treat Grief & Loss, Divorce, Family Caregiving Stress.

 My mission is to help individuals and couples reach their full potential for connection and growth using a holistic and culturally responsive approach.